Azrieli Group: Founding and early years

 In July 2019, Azrieli acquired 20% of US-based Compass Holdco to compete in the data center real estate business.
 In 2021, Azrieli acquired Green Mountain, AS for ₪2.8 Billion.

-In January 2022, permission was given by the Tel Aviv local planning and building committee to build the Spiral Tower at the Azrieli Center, which will be a 350 meter tall, 91-storey building and would become the second-tallest structure in Israel after the Dimona Radar Facility.
+In January 2022, permission was given by the Tel Aviv local planning and building committee to build the Spiral Tower at the Azrieli Center, which will be a 350 meter tall, 91-storey building and would become the second-tallest structure in Israel.